jeremyButtler/bioTools/getLinSrc/lineageSheets.md

          as the defualt (it is a special assignment)
      - One or more nucleotides (A, T, G, C) to compare
        - This includes the sequence for a trs
+       - For SNP lineages, the nucleotides must always be in the order on the reference sequence (do not reverse complement)
      - One or more amino acids to compare
        - This includes the sequence for a trs
      - A pipe separated list when multiple combininations